mitthrawnuruodo/movies-node/README.md

 ## Rigging

-1. Make a new GitHub repo and clone it to your local machine
+1. Make a new GitHub repo, and clone it to your local machine
 1. In the repo/projects folder, initialize Node: `npm init -y`
     * Or re-initialize (if alreadycloned or forked) with `npm i`, and skip 3 and 4.
 1. Install mongodb: `npm i mongodb --save-dev`
 1. Add start-script to package.json: `"start": "node app.js"` (for later use)
-1. Sign up for [MongoDB Atlas](https://www.mongodb.com/atlas) with GitHub (or your preferred method), and make a cluster and (at least one DB user)
+1. Sign up for a free [MongoDB Atlas](https://www.mongodb.com/atlas) account with GitHub (or your preferred method), and [make a cluster](https://www.mongodb.com/basics/clusters/mongodb-cluster-setup) and (at least) one DB user.

 ## Testing db